markuslw/GenNarrate/README.md

 #### See below for setup instructuons

-1. navigate to the `frontend` directory
+1. navigate to the `frontend/` directory
     ```bash
     $ cd frontend/
     ```